 Back to top

-Dog owners are advised to register their dogs or face a fine of up to $500.
+Dog owners are required to register their dogs or face a fine of up to $500.
 Under the Dog Act 1976 it is an offence not to register dogs over the age of three (3) months old.
 From 1 November 2013 all new dogs, that is pups and other dogs being registered for the first time, and dogs where ownership is changing will need to be microchipped.
 A microchipping certificate is required as proof or a certificate from a vet.

-Dog registration fees are $30 per year or $75 for three years for an unsterilised dog; or $10 per year or $18 for three years for a sterlised dog (proof of sterilisation must be provided).
+Dog registration fees are $50 per year or $120 for three years for an unsterilised dog; or $20 per year or $42.50 for three years for a sterilised dog (proof of sterilisation must be provided).
 Individuals on a full pension are entitled to 50 per cent off the abovementioned prices, upon producing an appropriate pension card.

 Dogs may be registered by downloading and completing an Animal Registration form or at one of the following locations within the City of Armadale:

 - City of Armadale Administration Centre, 7 Orchard Avenue, Armadale